archived

 Activities funded

-- Development and dissemination of legal information resources on workplace sexual harassment
+- Develop, adapt, update, and disseminate public legal education and information resources on workplace sexual harassment laws and resolution options.

 Eligibility